 Some bee repellents vaporize better on hot days.
 A black cloth can add to the solar power of the vaporization process.

 Fume boards work very quickly.
 We’re talking minutes, not hours, for bees to vacate the super.
 The speed and relatively low cost of fume boards make them particularly useful in commercial honey operations.
 One trip to the hive is all it takes.

 Some examples of repellents are Bee-Go, Honey Robber, Honey-B-Gone, and Fischer’s Bee-Quick.
 Follow the directions of the repellent carefully.
 Pay attention to the temperature requirements needed for any repellent to be effective.
-If it has a particularly noxious odor, try hard not to spill on your clothes, in your car, etc.
+If it has a particularly noxious odor, try hard not to spill it on your clothes, in your car, etc.

 You don’t need a fume board for each hive.
-Fume boards work so quickly you can move them from hive to hive as the supers are cleared of bees.
-If you spread the cost of repellent and fume board over many colonies, this is a relatively inexpensive option, and can be a huge time saver.
+Fume boards work so quickly that you can move them from hive to hive as the supers are cleared of bees.
+If you spread the cost of repellent and fume board over many colonies, this is a relatively inexpensive option and can be a huge time saver.

 Bee Escapes And Bee Escape Boards

 Bee escapes and bee escape boards (also called “clearing boards”) are placed below the honey supers you plan to harvest.

 Bees move down from the super, through the escape, attracted to the queen’s pheromones or to join the rest of the colony as temperatures drop at night.
 The escape’s design keeps the bees from easily navigating back through it to the super.

 All escapes work similarly and require certain steps to be effective.